Lifelong Learning with Behavior Consolidation for Vehicle Routing: Related Work

 \subsection{Cross-distribution Cross-scale Generalization}

 Early studies of neural VRP solvers typically focus on solving a single task, i.e., problems with fixed scale and one given distribution (e.g., uniform)~\citep{AM,POMO}, resulting in poor generalization across distributions and scales~\citep{AMDKD,Lens}, which is often encountered in real-world applications.
 To address this issue, recent studies focus on improving cross-distribution or cross-scale performance.
 DROP~\citep{DROP} improves cross-distribution performance by training across multiple distributions and optimizing for worst-case task performance.
 AMDKD~\citep{AMDKD} distills knowledge from multiple task-specific teacher models into a student model, achieving improvement in zero-shot generalization.
-ELG~\citep{ELG} separates local and global policies and, despite training only on uniform problems of scale 100, generalizes well across other tasks. \cite{Lens} propose two network modules to handle different scales and distributions, respectively, improving zero- and few-shot generalization.
-INViT~\citep{INViT} involves multiple encoders and decoders with multiple views to improve zero-shot generalization.
+ELG~\citep{ELG} separates local and global policies and, despite training only on uniform problems of scale 100, generalizes well across other tasks. \cite{Lens} proposes two network modules to handle different scales and distributions, respectively, improving generalization.
+INViT~\citep{INViT} involves multiple encoders and decoders with multiple views to improve generalization.
 Omni~\citep{Omni} applies meta-learning to learn a solver that can quickly adapt to a new task.

-However, these works mainly focus on one-off training on a pre-defined task set.
-New tasks are addressed with zero-shot generalization or fine-tuning the trained solver on each of them independently.
-The potential of sequential knowledge accumulation from multiple new tasks is overlooked\bc{, together with the impact of catastrophic forgetting}. \bc{As a result, their performance in learning to solve sequentially arising tasks is still limited.} In practice, tasks arrive continuously, and past tasks can inform future learning.
-This motivates the need for lifelong neural VRP solvers that can incrementally learn from a sequence of diverse tasks.
+However, existing studies largely rely on one-off training on a predefined task set.
+New tasks are typically handled via zero-shot generalization or independent fine-tuning, without leveraging knowledge accumulated across new tasks, and with limited consideration of catastrophic forgetting.
+Consequently, their effectiveness in sequential task learning remains limited.
+In realistic settings, tasks arrive continuously and previously learned tasks can inform future adaptation, motivating the development of lifelong neural VRP solvers that incrementally learn from a stream of diverse tasks.